robbyriverside/brief/README.md

 ## Why?

 The unique feature of XML having both keyword parameters and nested content body is useful when writing a specification.
-However, writing XML by hand can be tedious because of all the syntax.
+However, writing XML by hand can be tedious because of the verbose syntax.
 The primary design goal of brief to have the same structure as XML but easy to write.

 Brief is not intended to be a data interchange format.
 However, it can be easily converted to XML.